-In matters where a College's signed final decision is based upon the evaluation of a student's academic performance, and when review procedures available to him/her within the College have been exhausted, the student may request the Provost to review that decision on the record.
-A written Request for a Provost Review must be made by the student himself/herself, with a copy to the Associate Dean for Academic and Student Affairs and the Dean of the College, postmarked within thirty calendar days of the postmark of the College's final decision, which is to be sent to the address provided by the student in the College's review procedures.
-The Provost's review of the College's decision will proceed as soon as practicable after notification by the student of his/her wish to seek review.
-Pursuant to University policy, the Provost's decision in an academic appeal is final.
-See the respective Bulletin at http://bulletins.wayne.edu/
+A written Request for a Provost Review must be made by the student himself/herself, with a copy to the Assistant Dean, Enrollment and Student Services and the Dean of the College, postmarked within 30 calendar days of the postmark of the College's final decision, which is to be sent to the address provided by the student in the College's review procedures.
+The Provost's review of the College's decision will proceed as soon as practical after notification by the student of his/her wish to seek review.